tobsecret/3-nextflow-patterns/README.md

 # Three useful Nextflow patterns
 In this article I'll go over three Nextflow patterns I frequently use to make development of Nextflow data processing pipelines easier and faster.
 I use each of these in most of my workflows, so they really come in handy.

-I am assuming here that you know what processes, channels, strings, directives and operators are and are somewhat comfortable writing Groovy and Nextflow code.
+I am assuming here that you know what processes, channels, strings, closures, directives and operators are and are somewhat comfortable writing Groovy and Nextflow code.
 If you want further details on any of the topics I am touching on in this article, check out the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for explanation of all these concepts and more.

 Let's start with the first one, that probably gives you the biggest speedup for developing your pipelines.